decred/dcrdocs/es_docs/getting-started/user-guides/dcrwallet-setup.md

 During the creation process for your wallet, you will be given a sequence of 33 words known as a seed phrase.
 This seed phrase is essentially the private key for your wallet.
 You will be able to use this seed phrase to restore your private keys, transaction history, and balances using any Decred wallet on any computer.

-This ultimately means that *anyone* who knows your seed can use it to restore your private keys, transaction history, and balances to a Decred wallet on their computer.
+This ultimately means that *anyone* who knows your seed can use it to restore your private keys, transaction history, and balances to a Decred wallet on their computer without your knowledge.
 For this reason, it is of utmost importance to keep your seed phrase safe.
 Treat this seed the same way you would treat a physical key to a safe.
 If you lose your seed phrase, you permanently lose access to your wallet and all funds within it.
 It cannot be recovered by anyone, including the Decred developers.
 It is recommended you write it down on paper and store that somewhere secure.
 If you decide to keep it on your computer, it would be best to keep it in an encrypted document (do not forget the password) in case the file or your computer is stolen.

 Every seed phrase is also associated with a 64 character seed hex.
 The seed hex functions the same way as the seed phrase - `dcrwallet` will accept it when attempting to restore your wallet.
 It is also important to keep your seed hex secure.